 On Monday, March 23, 2015, Ancil George, Deborah Bishov and Catrice Barrett attended Career Day at the school with the goal of helping students better understand librarianship in today’s digital age.
 Penn Libraries’ visit to ICS builds on the Group on Library Diversity’s (G.O.L.D.) commitment to increasing awareness and availability of library resources for students in local schools.
 This is a commitment already reflected in the existing partnership between Penn Libraries and Lea Elementary School in West Philadelphia.
 To read the full blog posting, visit The Thread

 Penn Libraries' Lea Elementary School program has a primary goal of building the resources of the Lea School library and making it a center for services to Lea School children, from kindergarten through the eighth grade.
-Penn Libraries' Ancil George, Community Outreach Librarian, is working with neighborhood organizations and community and campus volunteers to provide services, build the collection, and importantly provide a new automated library system.
+Penn Libraries' Ancil George, Community Outreach (now Community Engagement) Librarian, pioneered this initiative, working with neighborhood organizations and community and campus volunteers to provide services, build the collection, and importantly provide a new automated library system.
 For the first time, Lea School students can search the school's library from home and at all hours of the day and night.
 The libraries are working with WePAC (West Philadelphia Alliance for Children) and the West Philadelphia Coalition for Neighborhood Schools.
-Penn Libraries Community Outreach is beginning to extend its program to West Philadelphia Highschool and Huey Elementary School.
-If you are interested in finding out how to volunteer or in other ways support West Philadelphia schools, contact Community Outreach at Penn Libraries.
+Penn Libraries Community Outreach is beginning to extend its program to West Philadelphia High school and Huey Elementary School.
+Gina Pambianchi succeeded Ancil George in the position of Community Engagement Librarian in February of 2020.
+If you are interested in finding out how to volunteer or in other ways support West Philadelphia schools, contact Community Engagement at Penn Libraries.

 During the summers of 2005-2008, the Summer Internship Program introduced high school students of color to the library and information science profession.
 The University recognized the success of the Program by awarding GOLD the 2006 Models of Excellence Award.